Gingerlox/fem-blog-card-challenge/README.md

 ### What I learned

-This challgen was mostly simple, however resizing the font based on screen size without media queries and vertically aliigning the profile image as a ::before took a while to figure out.
+This challenge was mostly simple, however resizing the font based on screen size without media queries and vertically aliigning the profile image as a ::before took a while to figure out.
 Linked some resources below detailing what helped me with this.

 ### Continued development